 It is also my experience that rural practitioners will defend their prescribing practices by expressing sympathy for their patients, and explaining that a large percentage are uninsured and there isn’t a pain specialist for miles around.
 Unfortunately, it is my further experience that these explanations will not get you very far with the Oregon Medical Board.
 From the Oregon Medical Board’s perspective, there may be a problem, but narcotics are not the long-term solution in most cases.
 If you possess a state medical license and a federal DEA Registration, the Oregon Medical Board expects you to know this, and to do your part to correct the situation.

 Sympathy, combined with skepticism and alternatives

 The Oregon Medical Board makes its prescribing guidelines – Oregon Opioid Prescribing Guidelines: Recommendations for the Safe Use of Opioid Medications – available on the rotating banner of its website home page, or click here.

-Using sarcasm to make a final point, if you truly want to court trouble with the Drug Enforcement Administration (DEA) or the Oregon Medical Board, treat chronic pain with narcotics in excess of 90 days and 120 MED (morphine equivalent dose) with too much sympathy from a family practice in an under-served rural area with a large percentage of uninsured patients and no pain specialist within miles, which is a recipe for trouble and an invitation for state or federal regulatory inquiry.
+Using sarcasm to make a final point, if you truly want to invite trouble from the Drug Enforcement Administration (DEA) or the Oregon Medical Board, treat chronic pain with narcotics in excess of 90 days and 120 MED (morphine equivalent dose), with too much sympathy by the practitioner, in an under-served rural area, with a large percentage of uninsured patients and no pain specialist within miles, which is a recipe for trouble and an invitation for a DEA or Oregon Medical Board inquiry.